laurarebelo/GMD1/blog-posts/6-final/README.md

 Which made for a lot of nice saturated color combinations!

-In OverChrome, you must kill your enemies by spraying them with the paint that is the opposite color of what they are made of.
-So if your enemy is Blue, you must spray it with Yellow (R+G), and if it is yellow, you must spray it with Blue!
-Not to be mistaken with Cyan, of course.
+In OverChrome, you must kill your enemies by spraying them with the paint that is the OPPOSITE color of what they are made of.
+So if your enemy is Blue (B), you must spray it with Yellow (R+G), and if it is yellow (R+G), you must spray it with Blue (B)!
+Not to be mistaken with Cyan (G+B), of course.
+Many other combinations are possible

 ![slime-spawn](https://github.com/laurarebelo/GMD1/assets/91252082/af463c37-3490-40c2-b6e3-a351a44c33dd)